stencila/encoda/README.md

 make lint cover check
 ```

-You can also test using the Docker image:
+You can also test using the Docker image for a self-contained, host-independent test environment:

 ```bash
 docker build --tag stencila/convert .